Dr. Mary Shapiro

 Professor of Linguistics

 Somewhat irregular during the summer, but generally much MORE available!
 Email for an appointment!

 AB, University of Michigan; MA, PhD, University of Texas at Austin.

 I've been teaching at Truman since 1997.
-She specializes in sociolinguistics, semantics/pragmatics, and linguistic criticism of literature.
-Her book, Wallace's Dialects, on the author David Foster Wallace, is now available from Bloomsbury Academic Press.
+My scholarly interests center around sociolinguistics, semantics/pragmatics, and linguistic criticism of literature.
+My book, Wallace's Dialects, on the author David Foster Wallace, is now available from Bloomsbury Academic Press.

 A returned Peace Corps volunteer (Morocco 1986-1988), I'm also the coordinator of the Peace Corps Prep program on campus, helping to prepare students for international service.

 This Fall (2021), I'm teaching a section of our first-year Self & Society seminar centered around storytelling (TRU110), Semantics & Pragmatics (LING 433), and single-credit "deep dive" courses on Slaughterhouse-Five, and Moll Flanders.